facebook/openzl/doc/mkdocs/doc/sddl/core-concepts.md

 ```

 When the SDDL interpreter encounters an `expect` statement, it evaluates the condition.
 If the condition is false, parsing fails with a data error.

-**Evaluation timing:** `expect` statements are evaluated as soon as all their dependencies are available.
-In the example above, both `expect` statements are evaluated immediately after parsing the `header`.

 ### Compound Conditions